yiisoft/docs/010-code-style.md

 ## Comments

-Inline comments are to be avoided except when code could not be understood without them.
+Inline comments are to be avoided unless code couldn't be understood without them.
 A good example is a workaround for a bug in a certain PHP version.

 Method comment is necessary except it adds nothing to what method name and signature already has.